number-25/kap/content/posts/aura_poem.md

 Look into the red dirt and feel a million years travel through my bones

 Who needs tomorrow more than the dreamer?
+A victim and his sheep, flock together
+On whos seas did the sailor sing?
+Tunes of salt and blue air, who dare, approach the